fujimo-t/gnome-shell-theme-e-ink/README.md

 ## Features

-* Switch Shell, GTK, icon, and cursor theme to light high contrast one
+* Switch Shell, GTK and icon theme to light high contrast one
 * Disable animations

 ## Dependencies

 * `High Constrast` theme for GTK and icon
-* `DMZ-White` cursor theme